 - The marriage license is valid and must be used within sixty (60) days of the date the marriage intentions were filed.
 If the license is not used, it becomes void and it will be necessary to begin the entire process again.

 - The filing fee is $40 in the Town of Stoughton.
 Cash, check, or money order is accepted.
 We are unable to accept credit or debit cards.

 - Divorced individuals do not need to show documentation of a previous marriage but should be certain that the previous marriage is finalized before filing for a new marriage.

 - As of January 28, 2005, pre-martial blood tests are no longer required in Massachusetts.

-- If you wish to have a non-minister or non-justice of the peace (such as a friend, relative or family friend) they need to obtain special permission to perform the ceremony from the Governor’s office.
+- If you wish to have a non-minister or non-justice of the peace (such as a friend, relative, or family friend) they need to obtain special permission to perform the ceremony from the Governor's office.
 This process may require a few weeks so plan accordingly.
 We recommend that you apply between 1 and 3 months before the wedding to ensure the designation is received in time.
-The application can be found at their website.
+The application can be found on the Massachusetts State website.

-- The Town where you apply for the marriage license (also called filiing your Marriage Intentions) is the Town that will have the record of your marriage regardless of where the wedding takes place.
+- The town where you apply for the marriage license, also called filing your Marriage Intentions, is the town that will have the record of your marriage regardless of where the wedding takes place.

 - After you are married you will not automatically receive a certified copy of your marriage certificate.
-Certified copies are $10.00 each and may be obtained in person at the Town Clerk’s Office, or by mail.
-Please visit the Birth, Marriage and Death Records page for information on how to obtain a certified copy of your marriage certificate.
+Certified copies are $10 each and may be obtained in person at the Town Clerk's Office, or by mail.
+Please visit the Birth, Marriage, and Death Records page for information on how to obtain a certified copy of your marriage certificate.

-- Reasons you may need a certified copy of you marriage include a name change with the Social Security Admininistration and Registry of Motor Vehicles, health insurance, bank accounts, property or deeds, and any other important documents and accounts
+- Reasons you may need a certified copy of your marriage include a name change with the Social Security Administration and registry of motor vehicles, health insurance, bank accounts, property or deeds, and any other important documents and accounts